GiorgiMakharadze/rust-notes/README.md

 #### Returning Values and Ownership
 - **How It Works:**
-  - Functions can return values, which transfers ownership back to the caller.
-This is useful when you want a function to create and then pass ownership of a value.
+  - A function can return a value to transfer ownership back to the caller.

 **Example:**
 ```rust
 fn gives_ownership() -> String {